Equity Task ForcE

-- Ensuring equally high outcomes for all participants in our educational system; removing the predictability of success or failures that currently correlates with any social or cultural factor
+- Ensuring equally high outcomes for all participants in our educational system; removing the predictability of success or failures that currently correlates with any social, cultural or racial factor

 - Interrupting inequitable polices and practices while examining and eliminating biases to create inclusive multicultural school environments for adults and students

 - Discovering and cultivating the unique gifts, talents and interests that every human possesses.

 - Developed Task Force governance doctrine that includes, but is not limited to, future selection and replacement process of task force members, rules and procedures and vision and mission statement.

 - Collaborated with the communications committee to develop a communications plan for District stakeholders that focuses on transparent communication of performance, progress, and equity (keeping within the bounds of student privacy laws).